 Download the report at www.worldwealthreport.com

 With more than 125,000 people in 44 countries, Capgemini is one of the world's foremost providers of consulting, technology and outsourcing services.
 The Group reported 2012 global revenues of EUR 10.3 billion.
 Together with its clients, Capgemini creates and delivers business and technology solutions that fit their needs and drive the results they want.
 A deeply multicultural organization, Capgemini has developed its own way of working, the Collaborative Business Experience™, and draws on Rightshore®, its worldwide delivery model.

 Capgemini's Global Financial Services Business Unit brings deep industry experience, innovative service offerings and next generation global delivery to serve the financial services industry.
 With a network of 21,000 professionals serving over 900 clients worldwide Capgemini collaborates with leading banks, insurers and capital market companies to deliver business and IT solutions and thought leadership which create tangible value.

 About RBC Wealth Management

 *Scorpio Partnership Global Private Banking KPI Benchmark 2012.
+This measurement includes all global RBC Wealth Management affiliates including the U.S. division.
 In the United States, securities are offered through RBC Wealth Management, a division of RBC Capital Markets, LLC, a wholly owned subsidiary of Royal Bank of Canada.
 Member NYSE/FINRA/SIPC.

 SOURCE: RBC Wealth Management